-Please note, if your discipline is not listed below, please contact your MRes Advisor for assistance with unit selection.
+Please note, if your discipline is not listed below, please contact your Department MRes Director for assistance with unit selection.

 Faculty of Arts

-- Nominate the units you will study in Year 1 on the Unit Selection form and email a copy of this form to the Ancient History MRes Advisor, A/Prof Malcolm Choat (contact information available on the HDR Academic Advice website).
+- Nominate the units you will study in Year 1 on the Unit Selection form and email a copy of this form to the Ancient History MRes Directors, Dr Gunner Mikkelsen and A/Prof Malcolm Choat (contact information available on the HDR Academic Advice website).

-- Arrange a time via email to meet A/Prof Choat on campus in February 1 - 5, 2016, to discuss your program and finalise your unit selection before Session 1 commences (see Important Dates website).
+- Arrange a time via email to meet Dr Gunner Mikkelsen on campus in February, to discuss your program and finalise your unit selection before Session 1 commences (see Important Dates website).

-The MRes Advisor for Anthropology is Dr Jaap Timmer.
+The MRes Director for Anthropology is Dr Jaap Timmer.
 Please email Jaap Timmer for an appointment.

-Students will need to contact the English MRes Advisor and the English secretary to discuss your selection of coursework units.
+Students will need to contact the English MRes Director and the English Department Administrator to discuss your selection of coursework units.

-The MRes Advisor for Modern History is Dr Tanya Evans.
+The MRes Director for Modern History is A/Prof Tanya Evans.
 Please email Tanya Evans for an appointment.

 Politics and International Relations (POIR)

-For assistance with unit selection, please contact the MRes Advisor, Dr Lloyd Cox, firstname.lastname@example.org, by email to arrange a consultation time.
+For assistance with unit selection, please contact the MRes Director, Dr Lloyd Cox, firstname.lastname@example.org, by email to arrange a consultation time.

 Faculty of Human Sciences

-Please consult the Year 1 example enrolment pattern for Education.
-We require all students to demonstrate a strong grounding in Advanced Topics in Research in Education.
-Units from other Departments may be considered but it is strongly recommended that all students consult with the MRes Advisor, Dr Anne McMaugh when making unit selections.
-An individual pattern can be developed to suit your individual development needs.
+Please consult the MRES Year 1 example enrolment pattern for Educational Studies.
+We require all students to demonstrate a strong grounding in Educational Studies and Research Methods units.
+Units from other Departments may also be considered.
+All students are required to consult with the Educational Studies Advisor Dr Hye Eun Chu when making unit selections.

 Linguistics candidates entering Year 1 of the BPhil/MRes should check the Linguistics Year 1 enrolment pattern example for information regarding units on offer.
-All candidates are required to consult with the Linguistics Year 1 MRes Advisor, Dr Scott Barnes, for approval of unit selections.
+All candidates are required to consult with the Linguistics Year 1 MRes Advisor, Dr Cassi Liardet, for approval of unit selections.
 Units from other Departments may be considered with approval.